istempmail/wp-istempmail/readme.txt

 people who used a disposable email address won't come back to your website though.

 == Changelog ==
+= 1.7.2 =
+Improve support for forms and advanced forms Kadence Blocks

 = 1.7.1 =
 Add support for advanced forms built with Kadence Blocks